gammu/gammu/docs/manual/smsd/tables.rst

 their configuration, all are treated equally and you have no guarantee which one sends outgoing message.
 If you configure PhoneID and use it when inserting message to the ``outbox`` table (:ref:`gammu-smsd-inject` does this), each SMS daemon will have separate outbox queue.
+See also :ref:`smsd-multi`.

 Receiving of messages
 ---------------------